The-Marcy-Lab-School/marcy-curriculum-docs/mod-8-backend/13-react-express-auth-overview.md

 * If you are working on a team, first make sure that your team has a new GitHub Organization for your project.
 * Select <kbd>Use this template</kbd> and select <kbd>Create a new repository</kbd>.
 Rename the repo and choose your GitHub organization as the owner.
 If you are working alone, just select your own account as the owner.
-* Clone your repo.
+* Clone your repo and open it in your editor of choice!

 ### Getting to know the folder structure

-In the root of this repository are the two parts of the application
+In the root of this repository are the two sides of the application

-* `frontend/` - the front-end application code (React)
+* `frontend/` — the front-end application code (React)
-* `server/` - the back-end server application code (Node + Express)
+* `server/` — the back-end server application code (Node + Express)

 Each of these sub-directories has its own `package.json` file with its own dependencies and scripts.

-The root of the project also has a `package.json` file.
+The root of the entire repo also has a `package.json` file.
 It has no dependencies but does include some scripts for quickly getting the project started from the project root.

-### Configure your environment variables
+### Configure your database and environment variables

-Before you can actually start building, you need to create a database and configure your server to connect with it.
+Before you can actually start building, you need to create a Postgres database and configure your server to connect with it using environment variables:

-* Create a database with a name of your choice.
-This will just be the name of your local database so it doesn't need to match with the other members of your team.
+* Create a Postgres database with a name of your choice.
+This will just be the name of *your* local database so it doesn't need to match with the other members of your team.
-* In the `server/` folder, copy the `.env.template` and name it `.env`.
+* In the `server/` folder, make a new file called `.env` and copy the contents of `.env.template` into your `.env` file.
-* Update the `.env` variables to match your Postgres database information (username, password, database name)
+* Update the values in `.env` to match your Postgres database information (username, password, database name)
 * Replace the `SESSION_SECRET` value with your own random string.
 This is used to encrypt the cookie's `userId` value.
   * Use a tool like [https://randomkeygen.com/](https://randomkeygen.com/) to help generate the secret.
 * Your `.env` file should look something like this: